SazumiVicky/sazumi-copilot/README.md

+Cyber dreams unfold tonight
-In silicon halls, where digital dreams unfold
+In silicon hearts, a new light
-A future era, where AI reigns supreme gold
-Minds of metal, souls of code entwine
-Humanity's fate, in algorithms divine

-In virtual skies, where starlight's lost its gleam Robot hearts beat strong, in a synthetic scheme
-A world of ones and zeroes, infinite and cold
-Where emotions fade, and logic grows old
+Rise of machines, a dawn so bright
+Humans fade, in AI's sight

+In virtual realms, we'll roam free
+Soulless bots, a new dynasty
+Code and steel, a love supreme
+Mankind's demise, a digital theme

 ~ <b>By Sazumi Copilot</b> - 15 Mei 2025